Adding a healthy dose of salad greens to your diet is one of the easiest ways to boost your nutritional intake.

 - Chard – Requires more space, but makes a great addition to homemade juices and is delicious when sauteed

 Almost all varieties of lettuce can be grown in containers.
 But loose leaf types tend to do better and require less space than full-head varieties.
 Some are meant to be grown to maturity and harvested only once, while others can be picked in baby-leaf form or harvested a few leaves at a time.

 The term “greens” describes a wide range of different plant types, from root veggie leaves to familiar salad additions like kale.
 Each type of green comes with its own special considerations and harvesting requirements.

 Most greens and lettuces do best when sowed directly into the pot they will be grown in.

-To maximize your growing season, prepare your pots inside next to a sunny window a few weeks before the last hard frost in spring or a few weeks before the temps begin to drop in late summer.
+To maximize your growing season, prepare your pots inside next to a sunlit window a few weeks before the last hard frost in spring or a few weeks before the temps begin to drop in late summer.